Do You Need a Surgery For Removal of Stone?

 Small kidney stones of size 5 mm (0.5 cm) also do not require surgery for removal, until and unless they come down and get stuck in the tube (Ureter).
 Larger stones than 5 mm (0.5 cm) in the ureter causing swelling of the kidney or infection require immediate removal by ureteroscopy and Holmium LASER.

-The other method is by going to the kidney through ureter with flexible scope and crushing the stones with Holmium LASER.
-This method is called Rentrograde Intra Renal Surgery (RIRS).
-Large kidney stones can be removed by a small whole (approximately 5 mm) through the skin.
-This method is called Per Cutaneous Nephro Lithotripsy ( PCNL ).
-Now a days it is extremely rare to do open surgery for kidney stones.
+The other method is by going to the kidney through a ureter with a flexible scope and crushing the stones with Holmium LASER.
+This method is called Retrograde Intrarenal Surgery (RIRS).
+Large kidney stones can be removed by a small hole (approximately 5 mm) through the skin.
+This method is called Percutaneous Nephrolithotripsy (PCNL).
+Nowadays, it is extremely rare to do open surgery for kidney stones.

-There is high probability that one gets the stone again in his life time.
-Almost 40% patients can develop second stone in there life time.
+There is a high probability that one gets the stone again in their lifetime.
+Almost 40% of patients can develop a second stone in their lifetime.
 Therefore it is essential for stone formers to undergo a regular followup with the best urologist whether they require surgical or medical therapy for kidney stones treatment.
-Checkout the how to dissolve kidney stones with apple cider vinegar.
+Also check: How to dissolve kidney stones with apple cider vinegar.

 To reduce the recurrence rate of stone formation patients require certain blood, urine tests and stone analysis.
 Those patients who are identified to have certain metabolic defects can be treated medically to reduce the reformation of stones.
-Otherwise rest of the patients are advised to modify diet and increase water intake.
+Otherwise, the rest of the patients are advised to modify their diet and increase water intake.

 Written and Verified by: